ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

     $ node --check index.js
 ```

-And this revealed that I had left out a single quote mark.
+This check revealed that I had left out a single quote mark.
 SMH.

 ## Conclusion
 This is actually a fairly simple setup now that I've learned my lessons.
 Like a